Dadangdut33/Misaka-10032/README.md

 # Misaka-10032
 A Personal discord bot made by [me](https://github.com/Dadangdut33)\
-This is the repository of Misaka-10032 Discord bot that i use in my private discord server (Para Pencari Waifu)\
+This is the repository of Misaka-10032 bot that i use for my private discord server (Para Pencari Waifu)\
 Originally this bot repository was private but I opened it to public now cause why not ¯\_(ツ)_/¯

 ## Getting Started